CSU Policy: Accommodation of Religious Faith, Belief, and Spiritual Observances

 PURPOSE OF THIS POLICY

-Colorado State University respects the faiths and beliefs of all members of the community and seeks to maintain an environment that is supportive and nurturing of religious practice.
+Colorado State University respects the faiths and Beliefs of all members of the community and seeks to maintain an environment that is supportive and nurturing of religious faith, Belief, and spiritual practices.

-The purpose of this policy is to establish practices for accommodating students when religious holidays and observances may conflict with scheduled academic events such as classes, labs and examinations, and for accommodating employees when observances may conflict with work obligations.
+The purpose of this policy is to establish practices for accommodating students when Religious Faith, Belief, and Spiritual Observances may conflict with scheduled academic events such as classes, labs, and examinations, and for accommodating employees when observances may conflict with work obligations.

 APPLICATION OF THIS POLICY